Jiehua Chen

 Teaching

-I teach a graduate-level statistics course in Time Series Analysis, W4437, at Columbia University.
+I taught a graduate-level statistics course in Time Series Analysis, W4437, at Columbia University.
 Topics covered include: ARMA and ARIMA models, ACF, forecasting, parameter estimation, unit root tests, and basic spectral analysis.

 I have also served as a teaching assistant for numerous statistics courses at Stanford University, including introductory statistics, stochastic processes, markov chains, and the theory of statistics.